43 Foundry Avenue

 Waltham, Massachusetts 02453-8313

-Emily Fagan develops innovative middle grades mathematics curriculum and professional development materials that support teachers and schools in improving math teaching and learning.
+Emily Fagan develops innovative middle-grades mathematics curriculum and professional development materials that support teachers’ and schools’ efforts to improve math teaching and learning.
 In addition to designing online and face-to-face courses and workshops for teachers and students, she is an experienced facilitator and teacher.

 Fagan is a co-author of the 2015 book, Bringing Math Students into the Formative Assessment Equation, and contributed to the development of the approach to formative assessment that is described in the book.
-She has also played a key role as a developer for EDC’s Differentiated Professional Development Project, which is creating a hybrid professional development experience to build teachers’ math content knowledge for teaching and diagnostic and other strategies to support struggling learners.
+She also played a key role as a developer for EDC’s Differentiated Professional Development Project, which created a hybrid professional development experience for building teachers’ math content knowledge, diagnostic skills and instructional strategies for supporting struggling math learners.
+Together with colleagues Amy Brodesky and Cheryl Rose Tobey, Fagan published “Targeting Instruction with Formative Assessment Probes,” an article in the 2016 Focus Issue of the National Council of Teachers of Mathematics journal, Teaching Children Mathematics.
+She continues her work focusing on struggling learners with the recently funded NSF project, Strengthening Mathematics Intervention.

-Fagan was the Director of EDC’s MathScape Curriculum Center, working with schools in Massachusetts, Maine, Colorado, and West Virginia to create curriculum implementation and professional development plans.
-She directed the revision of MathScape: Seeing and Thinking Mathematically middle-grades curriculum, and worked closely on the 2007 edition of the textbook series.
-She was also a collaborator with the NSF-funded Show-Me Center at the University of Missouri and a developer of the Mathematics Improvement Toolkit in collaboration with the National Forum to Accelerate Middle Grades Reform.
+Fagan was the Director of EDC’s MathScape Curriculum Center and led the revision of the MathScape: Seeing and Thinking Mathematically middle-grades curriculum.
+She was also a collaborator with the NSF-funded Show-Me Center at the University of Missouri and a developer of the Mathematics Improvement Toolkit, in collaboration with the National Forum to Accelerate Middle Grades Reform.

-Before joining EDC, Fagan taught mathematics in Brookline and Salem, Mass., and in Philadelphia.
+Before joining EDC, Fagan taught mathematics and science in Brookline and Salem, Massachusetts, and mathematics and social studies in Philadelphia.
 As a teacher, Fagan was chosen for the Massachusetts Faculty of the Coalition of Essential Schools and served as a mentor teacher.

 Fagan received an AB from Harvard University.